Sagargame10/CryptoCoin_ICO/README.md

   ICOs are used by startups to bypass the rigorous and regulated capital-raising process required by venture capitalists or banks.

  #Ganache --> It is an app which provide custom Blockchain for inplementation/Testing of Smart-Contract.

+ # Etherwallet
- #Etherwallet --> Website to interact with blockchain (https://github.com/kvhnuke/etherwallet)
+ Website to interact with blockchain (https://github.com/kvhnuke/etherwallet)

  #Solidity --> Programming Language
  #Remix --> Online IDE